JonLim20/CIVIC-PIV/README.md

 ii.
 Pass 2 and pass 3 half of each other.
 For Landsat, 16 and 8pixels. iii.
 Correllation robustness= extreme

+14. All available PIV pairs calculated are archived in the PIV Data folder, under the "pivpairs" compressed folder

 **Step 5: Matlab**

-12. Create an account in Matlab Online, and paste the provided script there, in order to process the realizations.
+15. Create an account in Matlab Online, and paste the provided script there, in order to process the realizations.
-13. Create a folder in Matlab Online, and upload the realizations by pasting it into the folder
+16. Create a folder in Matlab Online, and upload the realizations by pasting it into the folder
-14. Modify the settings as needed in the script and run the realizations, including the .prj and .tfw files produced in Step 3
+17. Modify the settings as needed in the script and run the realizations, including the .prj and .tfw files produced in Step 3
-15. This outputs the results as vector confidence graphs and the vectors themselves as shapefiles, embedded with magnitude of movement over time
+18. This outputs the results as vector confidence graphs and the vectors themselves as shapefiles, embedded with magnitude of movement over time
 7